2024 Château Ducru-Beaucaillou Madame de Beaucaillou

 - Roasted duck breast with a red berry sauce enhances the fruity notes in the wine and balances the acidity.

-- Beef tenderloin with mushroom jus fits in perfectly with the elegant structure and subtle spicy character.
+- Beef tenderloin with mushroom jus fits seamlessly with the elegant structure and subtle spicy character.

-- Rack of lamb with rosemary and garlic matches the firm Merlot base and gives space to complexity.
+- Rack of lamb with rosemary and garlic complements the firm Merlot base and allows for complexity.

 - Risotto with truffle and Parmesan cheese brings out the earthy components of the wine.